-\paragraph{SOFA-Lactate Reward (SOFA-Lac} To incorporate intermediate clinical signals, we consider a reward based on both organ failure severity and metabolic dysfunction.
-Let $\text{SOFA}_t$ denote the Sequential Organ Failure Assessment score and $v_t$ denote the lactate level at time $t$.
+To incorporate intermediate clinical signals, we consider a reward based on organ failure severity and metabolic dysfunction.
+Let $\text{SOFA}_t$ denote the Sequential Organ Failure Assessment score and $v_t$ denote lactate level at time $t$.
 Following prior work \cite{raghu2017continuous,wu2023value,zhang2024optimizing,tan2024advancing}, the reward integrates both absolute levels and temporal changes: